Just Run Lah! - Singapore's online running community | JustRunLah! - Part 203

 The aftermath

 The whole running distance was 6,75km, and I managed to complete it in 33mins. 🙂 The post-run procedures were slightly confusing.
 I was issued a red bib and told to collect my goodie bag (facewash, sweets, 2 pens and some flyers) further down.
 There was no queue yet, but I got confused with what to do with the bib.
 Asked the volunteer at the goodie bag counter and she had no idea.
 Asked around and eventually was told to return it to another counter for the time to be recorded.
-Hydration wise, water and Red Bull was provided for the earlier runners.
+Hydration-wise, water and Red Bull was provided for the earlier runners.
 However, it ran out quite fast.
-My friend whom returned 10 minutes after me and there was no more water nor Red Bull.
+My friend returned 10 minutes after me and there was no more water nor Red Bull.

 On the whole, the running route was great and volunteers were friendly.
 But hydration wise it can be better managed for the runners that arrive later.
 It was a good mid-week run in school! 🙂